How Much Should We Pay A Buyer’s Agent?

 OK—so that covers the first question—I think.

-On the “how much should we offer” question, I would say the short answer is 3%.
-This may seem to contradict my well-documented rants about how agents are overpaid and how the established commission structure needs to go away.
+On the “how much should we offer” question, I would say the short answer is to offer the local “going rate,” which is probably around 2-3%.
+This may seem to contradict my well-documented rants about how real estate fees are too high and how the 6% established commission structure needs to go away.
 And you’d be half right.

 I didn’t say you should pay 3%—I said you should offer 3%.